28 November 2013

 Chances are these turkeys are brothers, working together to chase the police out of their territory.

 Each sex within the flock develops a pecking order.
 Literally.
 Who has the right to peck someone else?
 The ladies figure out the hierarchy and tend to leave it at that without a lot of jostling.
 The guys, on the other hand, are always stirring things up.
 Which of them is most dominant?
 They fight about it.
 In this case they’re fighting a police car.

-But don’t feel sorry for the lesser guys.
+Don’t feel sorry for the lesser guys.
 Soon enough they’ll fight about it and a different male may achieve dominance in the band of brothers.

 (photo from Wikimedia Commons of two male wild turkeys chasing a police car in Moorhead, Minnesota on April 29, 2013.
-Click on the image to see the original.
+Click on the caption to see the original.
 Today’s Tenth Page is inspired by page 338 of Ornithology by Frank B. Gill.)